SafooraNaureen/Student-Mark-Prediction-and-deployment-through-AWS/README.md

 # Student mark prediction and deployment through AWS: Project Overview

-- Created a model which predicts the precentage of marks students can acquire given the number of hours they study using Linear Regression with 95% accuracy.
+- Created a model which predicts the percentage of marks students can acquire given the number of hours they study using Linear Regression with 95% accuracy.

 - Created a Flask server and website to deploy the Machine Learning Model on local server.